 Now all motorways now have locator indicators in kilometers situated at intervals of 500 meters.
 Therefore distance signage is indicated in miles, while speed limits are indicated in mph.
 However, the distances are based on kilometers e.g. 1/3 mile is 500 meters, 2/3 is 1 km, 1/2 mile is 800 meters.

 If you are from the United States it could take you some time getting used to the road signs and the different units of measure.
 That’s probably pretty easy, however, compared to driving on the “wrong” side of the road.

-Personally I remember the times I was in Hongkong and the driving there was like the UK and the drivers were extremely fast and weaved in and out of traffic on a regular basis.
-I just refused to drive the months I was there.
+Personally I remember the times I was in Hongkong and the driving there was like the UK.
+The drivers were extremely fast and weaved in and out of traffic on a regular basis.
+I just refused to drive the times I was there.